larkly/puppet-secret/README.md

 more examples:

-* for ascii secret in 200 bytes
+* for base64-encoded secret in 200 bytes

         $secret_path = secret('myid', {
           'bytes' => 200,